 Go ahead and write the cropped page to a new PDF file:

->>> pdf_writer = PdfFileWriter()
+>>> pdf_writer = PdfWriter()

->>> pdf_writer.addPage(first_page)
+>>> pdf_writer.add_page(first_page)

-If you open the cropped_page.pdf
+If you open cropped_page.pdf

-file in your current working directory, then you’ll see that the top portion of the page has been removed.
+in your current working directory, then you’ll see that the top portion of the page has been removed.

 How would you crop the page so that just the text on the left side of the page is visible?
 You would need to cut the horizontal dimensions of the page in half.
-You can achieve this by altering the .upperRight
+You can achieve this by altering the .upper_right

-coordinates of the .mediaBox
+coordinates of the .mediabox

-First, you need to get new PdfFileReader
+First, you need to get new PdfReader

-and PdfFileWriter
+and PdfWriter

 objects since you’ve just altered the first page in pdf_reader